slatedocs/slate/source/index.html.md

 **Payment**

-<span style="color:red"> NOTICE: </span> Our pricing model is still evolving and will change as we move forward.
-For now, for each second of streaming data, you will be charged 1 Satoshi.
+<aside class="warning"> Our pricing model is still evolving and could change as our API service grows and matures.
+For now, for each second of streaming data, you will be charged 1 Satoshi. </aside>

-e.g.

 1 second = 1 Satoshi